Back to Blog

 Most clients don't ask for Next.js.
 They ask for "a website."
 Agencies sell what clients understand, and clients understand WordPress.

-Selling Next.js means educating clients on why it's worth 3–5x more.
-Most agencies would rather close the easy sale.
+Selling Next.js means educating clients on why it's worth 3–5x more than a WordPress build.
+Most agencies would rather close the easy sale and move on.

 WordPress SEO Culture Is Plugin Culture